 Costco offers investors the highest near-term cash flow visibility in the retail defensive sector because of its membership fee model and high-quality customer base.

-The loss-leader capabilities of Costco's business model should continue to drive disproportionate market share gains over the long term.
+The loss-leader capabilities of Costco's business model should continue to drive market share gains over the long term.

 In contrast to its big-box industry peers, Costco has international operations that generate returns above its cost of capital.
 The warehouse club concept has shown promise in the U.K., Taiwan, Korea, and Australia, suggesting attractive global growth potential.
 Read more

-There is little room for further household penetration because Costco already has more than 70 million members; historical sales and earnings growth forecasts may not be sustainable.
+There is little room for further household penetration because Costco already has almost 80 million members; historical sales and earnings growth forecasts may not be sustainable.

 If Amazon decides to invest heavily behind its Pantry concept, the competitive environment could become more intense for Costco.

 New club openings in existing markets could lead to cannibalization of sales from older locations.
 Securing suitable real estate options for 140,000-square-foot warehouse clubs can be a challenge in urban areas.
 Read more